BarrecaMarco/BCPS/README.md

 library(Biobase)
 ```

-We also recommend using the ExpressionSet object to manage the expression profiles of your samples and uploading it on ```R```.
-The 9-gene set is made of 5 tumour-associated genes and 4 stroma-associated genes and it is managed as a list of lists.
+We also recommend using the ExpressionSet object to handle your dataset of expression profiles and uploading it in ```R```.
+The 9-gene BCPS is made of 5 tumour-associated genes and 4 stroma-associated genes and it is handled as a list of lists.
-You can also add other gene sets to your list and evaluate them contemporaneously.
+You can also add other gene sets to your list and evaluate them at the same time.

 ```
 load("../expression_set.RData") 	#Upload the ExpressionSet object of your dataset

 l.signature <- list(BCPS=list(BCPS_UP=c("AP1M2", "CDK5", "PAFAH1B3", "SLC25A10", "SMG5"),
                               BCPS_DOWN=c("CXCL12", "IFFO1", "MFAP4","TGFBR2")))

 ```
 ### Evaluation of BCPS
-To evaluate BCPS we used a function able to manage the list of genesets and recognize the direction of subsets ("BCPS_UP" and "BCPS_DOWN").
+To evaluate BCPS we used a function able to manage the list of genesets and recognize the expected direction of expression in case of high tumour purity (i.e. "BCPS_UP" and "BCPS_DOWN").

 ```
 mySimpleScore<-function(rankData,mysetlist,knownDir=TRUE){